Header Graphic

 Popcorn Park is a sanctuary/small zoo for abandoned, injured, ill, exploited, abused, or elderly animals.
 There are lots of different types of interesting animals to look at, you find farm animals such as goats, pigs, donkeys and a cow, domestic wildlife such as deer’s, fox’s and bears and more exotic animals such as monkey’s, tigers and lions.
 There is something for everyone.

-We will eat lunch at a local restaurant
+We will eat lunch including non-alcoholic beverage

 Today the village is a living history museum featuring costumed interpreters demonstrating early 19th century village life.